Frequently Asked Questions

 To strip away the effects that the environmental conditions and management type can have on an animal’s performance, we need genetic linkage between flocks.
 Analysing how the same genetics perform across different flocks allows us to make fair and accurate comparisons between flocks.
 Flocks that are unlinked only have a within flock evaluation.
 Therefore, you cannot reliably compare the €uroStar index of sheep from unlinked flocks with €uroStars of sheep from other flocks.
 Without flock linkage, it is very difficult for the evaluation to determine if an animals performance is due to genetics or due to the environment the animal has been raised in.

-Rams with white €urostars represent €urostar evaluations that are only within the breeders flock, meaning this ram was only compared to other sheep in his breeders flock and not to any other sheep outside of the flock.
+Rams with white (no fill colour) €urostars represent €urostar evaluations that are only within the breeders flock, meaning this ram was only compared to other sheep in his breeders flock and not to any other sheep outside of the flock.
 This is an unlinked animal from an unlinked flock.

-There is a range of options available to both pedigree ram breeders and commercial farmers who are looking to find a high €uroStar performance recorded ram.
+There is a range of options available to both pedigree ram breeders and commercial farmers who are looking to find a high €uroStar performance recorded and SIS rams.

 Online Ram and Breeder Searches

-Sheep Ireland Multi-Breed Ram Sale – Sale takes place on the fourth Saturday of August each year in Tullamore Mart.
+Sheep Ireland Multi-Breed Ram Sale – Sale takes place on the fourth Saturday of August each year.
 Some of the best sheep genetics in the country are presented for sale here annually.
 A sales catalogue for this annual sale is available via the Sheep Ireland website approximately a week in advance of the sale.

 Breed Society Ram Sales – The vast majority of breed society sales will have €uroStar evaluations included in their sales catalogues, but we would always recommend that you contact the relevant breed society in advance of any society ram sale to ensure that this is the case.